vx/connectbot/README.md

 Also based in part on JZlib provided under a BSD-style license.
 Copyright (c) JCraft, Inc., 2000-2004 http://www.jcraft.com

 This software includes modifications from Irssiconnectbot (https://github.com/irssiconnectbot/irssiconnectbot) developed by Iiro Uusitalo and Ville Kerminen.

+This software includes the ssh-agent service developed by Roberto Tyley (https://github.com/rtyley)